Proprietary estoppel

 Unsigned Will

 If your relative or friend made a draft Will that includes you but they (or someone on their behalf) did not sign it, that Will is not valid.
 This is a difficult situation but, if they instructed a professional to prepare the Will, there may be something you can do.
-Please contact us to discuss your circumstances.
+Please contact our Contentious Probate Solicitors to discuss your circumstances or to contest a Will.